alexandrupaler/qxx/README.md

-K7M - mapping circuits to NISQ
+## K7M - an algorithm to map circuits to NISQ

+K7M is a heuristic to find a good initial mapping of qubits such that an small number of SWAPS is introduced.

 The initial placement of the qubits influences the total cost of compiling a circuit for NISQ.
 The heuristic and lookahead algorithm were used for